-We are required annually to submit an MMP to the DPIR that details work to be done on the property.
+Annually, we are required to submit a care and maintenance MMP to the DITT that details work to be done on the property.
 We have received approval for all work done on the Project to date and obtained approval for the EIS.
+Additionally, we applied for an operational MMP, which is the operating permit that sets out how mine operating strategy will be implemented throughout the mine life in compliance with the EIS and EPBC requirements.
+This MMP is currently under review by the DITT.
 Further permitting will be required before mine development can start.
 The related permitting processes are relatively straight-forward and are not expected to impede, to a material extent, our exploration and future development plans.
 Any future mining will require an approved closure plan and sufficient surety bonding to fund that closure.